Season (Adult / Immature):

 National Status: Common

-Local Status: Scarce and fairly widespread resident.
+Local Status: Abundant and widespread resident, where foodplant occurs.

 Local Record: Grade 2 See here for explanation